 - Medical costs

 - Dental costs

 The victim impact statement also requests copies of receipts, financial records, and other documentation in order to get compensation.
 During a hearing, the victims may have to show the judge that the losses reported are justified and that reasonable steps were taken to minimize replacement compensation of the losses.

 The injured individual is also to report if the insurance company paid any of the bills.
 Generally, the court will now allow for damages owed for the portions covered by insurance or indemnity agreements.
 However, compensation may include any deductible paid by the insured.7

 The court will consider victim restitution even if no one submits an impact statement or does not request compensation.
 The pre-sentence investigation report (PSIR) should include a section on the victims and estimated restitution.

 These payments are not made directly to the victims from the defendant.
 Instead, the defendant makes a payment to the state and the state submits a payment to the victims.

 Most payments for losses as the result of a crime are collected by the courts.
 The courts collect this money for defendants who are not sentenced to time in jail, on probation, or defendants who have been released and are no longer on parole.8

 The Colorado Department of Corrections (DOC) collects victim restitution from all offenders under its supervision or sentenced to time in jail or another correctional facility.
 This includes defendants who are imprisoned or on parole.
+Each inmate has a restitution account, and restitution payments are made to the court clerk quarterly.
 The department collects payments by a garnishment of the defendants’ pay or bank deposits.9

 The Department of Corrections automatically garnishes 20% of all income received by the offender.
 However, if a defendant does not have payments or deposits made while they are incarcerated, the Department of Corrections may not end up collecting any of the compensation for the injured party.